 Overview & Goals

 Here at Habitat for Humanity of Lake-Sumter, we know that vocational skills are just as much a path to financial stability and security as anything else.
-It’s in this spirit that we’re excited to provide opportunities for construction curriculum and hands on experiential learning for local high school students as well as select inmates from the Lake County Sheriff’s Office.
+It’s in this spirit that we’re excited to provide opportunities for construction curriculum and hands on experiential learning for local high school students.
 This program is designed to provide hands-on education in valuable technical skills – ultimately leading to an opportunity for gainful employment, while engaging them in the social aspect of building affordable housing and bettering their community one project at a time.

 Youth Construction Academy

-Through partnerships with The Villages Charter High School, Leesburg High School , South Lake High, & Eustis High School students start their construction curriculum at school to develop the competencies essential to the construction industry; such as, skills and knowledge related to safety practices, the proper use of hand and power tools, plan reading, and basic rough carpentry and framing.
+Through partnerships with The Villages Charter High School, Leesburg High School , South Lake High, and Eustis High School students in the Construction Science Program start their construction curriculum developing the competencies essential to the construction industry, including the skills and knowledge related to safety practices, proper use of hand and power tools, plan reading, and basic rough carpentry and framing.
 By the time the students advance into upper level courses, they are ready to get out on a Habitat job site and put into practice the skills they have mastered in school.

 Click below to view photos, building plans, community investors and more information on each school: